jlantunez/Blook/README.md

 - Light & Dark mode included
 - Navigate with arrow keys (next/previous)
 - Smooth, elegant fade-in animations
-- Fonts: PS Times + Inter
+- Fonts: PS Times + Inter.
+The PS Times font is just for our use, so if anyone clones the project and wants to publish it, they’ll need to swap it out.
 - Hero images always look good (big or small screens).

 ## Credits